Orrington Lunt Professor of Education and Social Policy and of Economics | IPR Director

 - how families with different backgrounds choose different types of private schools.

 School accountability and school practice.
-Studying the effects of school accountability design on student achievement and school behaviors is another part of Figlio's active research agenda.
-Early work on this topic has been published in the American Economic Review, American Economic Journal: Economic Policy, and Journal of Public Economics.
 Together with Cecilia Rouse of Princeton University, Dan Goldhaber of the University of Washington, and Jane Hannaway of the American Institutes for Research, Figlio is currently analyzing original survey data collected from a three-wave census of public school principals in Florida and a two-wave survey of teachers in a state-representative sample of Florida schools.
 The researchers hope to measure the degrees to which accountability is changing school policies and practices in an attempt to get "inside the black box" of the performance effects of accountability.
-(See a related paper.)
+(See a related journal article.)

 Journal Articles and Book Chapters

 Figlio, D., with M. Rush and L. Yin.
 Forthcoming.
 Is it live or is it Internet?
 Experimental estimates of the effects of online instruction on student learning.
-Journal of Labor Economics.
+Journal of Labor Economics (working paper).

 Figlio, D., with D. Fletcher.
 In press.
 Suburbanization, demographic change, and the consequences for school finance.
 Journal of Public Economics.